-Birmingham is a city located in Alabama.
-With a 2020 population of 207,235, it is the largest city in Alabama and the 113th largest city in the United States.
+Birmingham is a city located in Jefferson County and Shelby County Alabama.
+It is also the county seat of Jefferson County.
+With a 2020 population of 207,235, it is the largest city in Alabama and the 113th largest city in the United States .
 Birmingham is currently declining at a rate of -0.52% annually and its population has decreased by -2.36% since the most recent census, which recorded a population of 212,237 in 2010.
 Birmingham reached it's highest population of 340,887 in 1960.
 Spanning over 149 miles, Birmingham has a population density of 1,419 people per square mile.

 The city was founded in 1871 and was once one of the primary industrial centers of the United States’ southern region.
 Today, while its industries have changed, it remains one of the country’s most important business and banking centers in the US.